 - Applied components provide practical skills in medical data analysis and the use of digital technologies to address healthcare challenges.

 - Links with the Sir James Mackenzie Institute for Early Diagnosis bring you into contact with current digital health research across different disciplines.

 - Integrated training programme connects your academic learning with the development of personal and professional competencies.

 The MSc in Digital Health is distinguished by its interdisciplinary character and an emphasis on applied skills that will be of particular value if you are looking to follow a career in digital health.

 Digital technology is transforming healthcare.
-It is helping to make healthcare settings more efficient and better able to diagnose, treat, and monitor patients, thereby improving patients’ quality of life.
-That transformation is creating a need for professionals who understand existing medical technologies and who have the skills and expertise to develop new technologies, analyse medical data, and inform policy on medical data analysis.
-Students from the Digital Health programme will be able to fill those roles.
+It is enabling faster diagnosis and better treatment of illnesses, supporting improvements in patient care, and making healthcare settings more efficient.
+That transformation is creating a need for professionals who understand existing medical technologies and who have the skills and expertise to develop new technologies, analyse medical data, and inform policy on medical data analytics.
+Students from the MSc in Digital Health will be able to fill those roles.